 “People don’t want to think about it because it makes them feel very vulnerable.
 When most people think of crime, they typically think of something happening in the street, being mugged or robbed or attacked by a stranger.
 People don’t want to think it is more likely to happen in their own home.
 It’s supposed to be a safe haven, an enclave where we can feel secure.” – Professor Jack Leven

-John Hogan was a 32-year-old man from Bristol with a wife and two children who by all appearances was happy and successful in his professional and personal life.
-In August 2006 without any warning while on a family holiday in Crete, he threw his six-year-old son, Liam Hogan, off their fourth floor apartment balcony, killing him instantly.
+John Hogan was a 32-year-old man from Bristol with a wife and two children.
+By all appearances, he was happy and successful in his professional and personal life.
+In August 2006 without any warning while on a family holiday in Crete, he threw his six-year-old son, Liam Hogan, off their fourth-floor apartment balcony, killing him instantly.
 He then jumped off the 50ft high balcony himself with his 2-year-old daughter Mia Logan in his arms.
 Both he and little Mia survived the fall with broken bones.

-After the tragedy it was revealed the couple where having marital troubles and had argued, signalling an end to the marriage, just before John Hogan took the actions he did.
-John Hogan was accused of murder and attempted murder and spent three years in a psychiatric hospitals and Greek jails after pleading temporary insanity.
-By all accounts a broken man in dealing with this actions he took on that day, in 2008 he was acquitted of his son’s murder in Greece and released to return to the UK from psychiatric care in 2009.
+After the tragedy, it was revealed the couple were having marital troubles and had argued, signaling an end to the marriage, just before John Hogan took the actions he did.
+John Hogan was accused of murder and attempted murder and spent three years in psychiatric hospitals and Greek jails after pleading temporary insanity.
+He was a broken man in dealing with the actions he took on that day.
+In 2008 he was acquitted of his son’s murder in Greece and in 2009 he was released from psychiatric care to return to the UK.

-Mental health is often questioned within these cases with an assumption of a disordered mental state from the father who has made a decision to kill his entire family.
-In Leveillee’s 2009 study, they found that 68% of those who killed their family had a history of depressive symptoms and 38% showed borderline traits of personality disorder.
+Mental health is often questioned in these cases with an assumption of a disordered mental state from the father who has made a decision to kill his all members of his immediate family.
+In Leveillee’s 2009 study, they found that 68% of those who killed their family had a history of depressive symptoms and 38% showed borderline traits of a personality disorder.

-The case of Bruce Blackman a 22-year-old in British Columbia is a tragic example of how mental illness can be involved within cases of familicide.
-In the weeks leading up to the killings his room-mate reportedly noticed strange behaviour from Blackman where he claimed to be getting messages from the Bible and believed the world was going to end.
+The case of Bruce Blackman a 22-year-old man in British Columbia is a tragic example of how mental illness can be involved in cases of familicide.
+In the weeks leading up to the killings, his room-mate reportedly noticed strange behavior from Blackman where he claimed to be getting messages from the Bible and believed the world was going to end.

-He drove to his parents’ house on 18 January 1983.
-Once there he shot both his parents and is younger brother with a .22 calibre rifle.
+Blackman drove to his parents’ house on 18 January 1983.
+Once there he shot both his parents and his younger brother with a .22 caliber rifle.
 He called his elder sisters, who no longer lived in the family home, and fatally shot them and his brother-in-law when they arrived.
 Found walking near the crime scene he was arrested and charged with murder.
-Bruce Blackman was found not guilty by insanity and sent to a psychiatric unit for treatment.
-Released from hospital in 1995, he now has a new identity, however must forever live with the fact that he murdered his entire family in 1983.
+Bruce Blackman was found not guilty by reason of insanity and sent to a psychiatric unit for treatment.
+Released from the hospital in 1995, he now has a new identity, however, must forever live with the fact that he murdered his family in 1983.